-The Statements of Financial Position of each of the Trusts are as at March 31, 2015 and March 31, 2014.
-The Statements of Comprehensive Income, Statements of Changes in Equity and Statements of Cash Flows for each Trust are for the three month periods ended March 31, 2015 and 2014.
+The Statements of Financial Position for the Trusts are as at March 31, 2016 and December 31, 2015.
+The Statements of Comprehensive Income, the Statements of Changes in Equity and Statements of Cash Flows for the Trusts are for the three month periods ended March 31, 2016 and 2015.

-These financial statements were authorized for issue by the Manager on May 11, 2015.
+These financial statements were authorized for issue by the Manager on May 12, 2016.